Welcome to the AIS World Section on Qualitative Research in

 Discovery in 1997 and is available in

 the MISQ Discovery archive.
-This work also received the
+This work has received a few awards: the

-ISWorld Challenge Award from the Association for Information Systems in 2004.
+AISWorld Challenge Award from the Association for Information Systems in 2004; and the AIS Technology Challenge Award in 2013.

 This section is dedicated to qualitative research in Information Systems (IS).